wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-virtual-desktops/includes/4-configure-windows-365.md

 ### Create an on-premises network connection

 An on-premises network connection is required so that Cloud PCs can join the organization's domain and access on-premises resources.
-You'll be connecting to a virtual network configured in Azure that has been setup for connectivity with the on-premises domain controller and network.
+You'll be connecting to a virtual network configured in Azure that has been set up for connectivity with the on-premises domain controller and network.
 Work with your organization's Azure administrator to identify this.

 To create an on-premises network connection: